Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/5DebugResources.md

 * Because of the initial UART setup time, the PLM initialization comments can be seen in the stored plm log and accessed from xsct, but not in the UART PLM log display.
 * If the -log-size option used is greater than the PLM log data, junk characters will be printed for the rest of the log size and can be ignored.

-##### Example PLM Log Output with Error
+###### Example PLM Log Output with Error

 If the design included DDR4, the following example PLM log could be seen on a boot failure.
 The example log indicates the failure is a DDR calibration failure.
-The PLM error codes can be found in the Versal ACAP System Software Developers User Guide [(UG1304)](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_2/ug1304-versal-acap-ssdg.pdf).
+The PLM error codes can be found in the Versal Adaptive SoC System Software Developers User Guide [(UG1304)](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_2/ug1304-versal-acap-ssdg.pdf).

 PLM Error Status: 0x032B0000 or 0x032B PLM MAJOR ERROR (DDR calibration error).

 The XPlmi_MaskPoll: Addr: 0xF6110008 entry provides additional information on where the failure happened and can isolate the memory controller affected.
 If this type of failure is seen, it is recommended to use the Vivado hardware manager for additional debug.
 This will indicate which memory controllers are seen in the design and which has passed or failed.

-##### UART PLM Log DDR4 fail Example
+###### UART PLM Log DDR4 fail Example

 ```
 7.798309]****************************************